Connect with others who understand.

 Epilation can cause temporary pain and discomfort, making it unsuitable for some children.
 It also poses a risk of skin infections, ingrown hairs, bleeding, irritation, and burns.

-3. Creams
+2. Creams

-4. Laser Hair Removal
+3. Laser Hair Removal

-5. Electrolysis
+4. Electrolysis

 Your child may experience side effects including scarring, burns, and pain.
 It’s important to find an experienced, certified dermatologist to perform this procedure.

-6. Medications
+5. Medications

 Doctors may recommend that children who menstruate take birth control or combined oral contraceptives.
-This treatment won’t help remove existing hair, but it might slow down the growth of new hair.
+This treatment won’t help remove existing hair, but it might slow the growth of new hair.
 It can take around six months to see the effects.
 Antiandrogens, such as spironolactone, may also be prescribed.

-Accepting Excess Body Hair
+Living With Excess Body Hair

-For some people, excess hair has been associated with lower quality of life and self-esteem and a higher prevalence of anxiety in teenage girls, according to a 2010 study published in the Journal of Psychosomatic Obstetrics and Gynaecology.
+Looking different from your peers can be stressful, and adolescents may choose to remove excess hair.
+Excess hair is linked to lower quality of life and self-esteem and a higher prevalence of anxiety in teenage girls, according to a 2010 study in the Journal of Psychosomatic Obstetrics and Gynaecology.

 Talk With Others Who Understand